 Texas Railroad History - Tower 90 - Victoria

-Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railroad and the St. Louis, Brownsville & Mexico (SLB&M) Railway
+Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

-Victoria is one of the oldest towns in Texas, and it was one of the earliest to see rail service.
+Victoria is one of the oldest towns in Texas and one of the earliest to have rail service.
 The first to arrive was the San Antonio and Mexican Gulf (SA&MG) Railroad.
 Its charter had been issued ten years before the Civil War when citizens of Port Lavaca decided to grapple with the difficulty of moving freight between their port and the population centers farther inland.
 With an immediate objective of reaching Victoria, the first five miles out of Port Lavaca was completed in either 1857 or 1858.
 The remaining 23 miles to Victoria was completed in 1861.
-The SA&MG did not survive the War intact, but it was rebuilt by the Federal government afterward.
+The SA&MG did not survive the War intact but it was rebuilt by the Federal government afterward.
 When the construction debt owed to the government could not be repaid, the line went into bankruptcy and was sold at auction to Charles Morgan in 1870.
-Morgan renamed it the Gulf, Western Texas and Pacific (GWT&P) Railway in 1871.
-The GWT&P then built a line from Victoria to Cuero in 1873 establishing a 56-mile route from Cuero to Port Lavaca.
-Southern Pacific (SP) gained control of the GWT&P in 1882 and operated it as a wholly owned subsidiary.
-In 1889, SP funded a GWT&P extension from Victoria west to Beeville, a distance of 55 miles.
-In 1905, the GWT&P was formally integrated into the Galveston, Harrisburg and San Antonio (GH&SA) Railroad, SP's principal operating company in south Texas.
-The GH&SA was subsequently merged into SP's primary operating company for Texas and Louisiana, the Texas & New Orleans (T&NO) Railroad, in 1934.

 New York to Mexico City?
 Grand plan?
 That wouldn't qualify as a branch line for the next railroad in Victoria!
 In 1891, Victoria became the home and starting point of the Pan American Railway.
 The railroad built south from Victoria, managing to lay ten miles of track to the Guadalupe River before they ran out of funds.
 The city of Victoria refused to pay any of the promised $150,000 bonus unless additional mileage was built.
-The tracks were abandoned in 1894, undoubtedly disappointing the citizens of Pan American's planned endpoint, Rio de Janeiro, Brazil, only six thousand miles (or maybe 5,990 miles) away.
-(This lunacy cannot be blamed on the water in Victoria as the ideas for these railroads were hatched in Italy and Boston, respectively.)
+The tracks were abandoned in 1894, undoubtedly disappointing the citizens of Pan American's planned endpoint, Rio de Janeiro, Brazil.

 Right: An 1870 edition of the American Railroad Journal published an advertisement for the public auction of the SA&MG's assets.
 Note that the sale includes "1 Worthless lot of Blacksmiths Tools".